epaulsen/energytariff/README.md

 ### Available power this hour

-This sensor displays how much power you can use for the remaining part of current hour without exceeding configured threshold if it has a positive value.
+This sensor shows remaining power you can use this hour without exceeding grid threshold level.
+When sensor value is positive, power usage can be increased by sensor value without exceeding threshold value.
+As an example, if value is 1000W, power usage can be increased by 1000W and you will still remain within current grid threshold value.
 If sensor value is negative, power usage much be reduced by that amount to remain within threshold value.
+So if sensor value is -1500W, you need to reduce power consumption by 1500W to remain withing threshold level.

 If `target_energy` setting is configured, this value is used as a threshold.
 Otherwise, if `level` setting is configured, the current energy level threshold value is used.
 If neither are configured, this sensor is unavailable.